Objective

 I also installed “Docker,” “Podman,” and “Portainer” on my Windows PC.

-For the development and deployment of my own applications, I want to use the Git repository manager.
+For the development and deployment of my own applications, I also want to use the Git repository manager.

 Because I want to host this Git repository manager myself on my home server,